ibexa/documentation-developer/docs/update_and_migration/from_4.5/update_from_4.5.md

 The configuration of the package `ibexa/notifications` has changed.
 This package is required by other packages, such as `ibexa/connector-actito` for [Transactional emails](https://doc.ibexa.co/en/latest/commerce/transactional_emails/transactional_emails/), `ibexa/payment`, or `ibexa/user`.

-If you are customizing the configuration of the `ibexa/notifications` package, and using SiteAccess aware configuration to change the `Notification` subscriptions, you have to manually change your configuration by using the new node name `notifier` instead of the old `notifications`.
+If you're customizing the configuration of the `ibexa/notifications` package, and using SiteAccess aware configuration to change the `Notification` subscriptions, you have to manually change your configuration by using the new node name `notifier` instead of the old `notifications`.

 For example, the following v4.6.2 config: